 As a general rule of thumb, with inbound leads: research them quickly, check off the criteria if they meet them, and if so, pursue them.
 Otherwise, reject them.

 Remember that in any case, is better to have a few high-quality leads, than large numbers of useless contacts.

-Reiterate, automate and predict
+Reiterate, automate, and predict

 Now, the beauty of business development is that you don’t have to stick to one thing forever.
-You can experiment, test, try new channels or messages and then reiterate what works.
+You can experiment, test, try new channels or messages, and then reiterate what works.

-When you run experiments is always important to keep track of what you do, so you can learn from data.
+When you run experiments is always important to keep track of what you do, so you can learn from the data.
 This will also allow you to automate some parts of your processes and ultimately, predict your success.

 Once you have enough data to better identify high-quality leads, you can consider using tools to automate your lead generation process.
 Most of these tools are called sales acceleration platforms.
 They basically allow you to automatically generate leads starting from your input.

-For example, you can tell the software that you only want Head of Sales of insurance companies based in Italy.
+For example, you can tell the software that you only want a Head of Sales of insurance companies based in Italy.
 The tool will automatically give you a long list of contacts.
 Some tools go as far as integrating messaging tools to help you reach out to make you more efficient.